zuhlke/ah-poc-prometheus/README.md

 [![Build Status](https://travis-ci.com/zuhlke/ah-poc-prometheus.svg?branch=master)](https://travis-ci.com/zuhlke/ah-poc-prometheus)

-## Build and Run
+## Pipeline

-### Automatically

-Push to Git -- Travis will create build image and push to Docker Hub and then deploy to PCF
+The travis pipeline will create a build image and push it to Docker Hub, then deploy the app to PCF.

-### Deploy to PCF
+## Deploy to PCF

 `cf push`

+## Build docker image locally

+`./docker-build-image`